systream/simple_gossip/README.md

 Result can be
 * `mismatch`: nodes do not agree on cluster state (try again later)
 * `{error, timeout}`: Cannot retrieve information from cluster nodes in time
 * `{ok, 74, 'node12@cluster', ['node1@cluster', 'node9@cluster', 'node12@cluster']}`: Cluster agreed on the state.
-Second parameter is the gossip version, third is the claimant node, and the fifth is the list of cluster nodes.
+Second parameter is the gossip version, third is the leader node, and the fifth is the list of cluster nodes.

 ### Join node to cluster
 ```erlang